Files Disappeared From External Hard Drive

 1. Connect your external hard drive (this also works for USB flash drives) to your computer.

-2. Download and install Disk Drill, then launch it by double-clicking its icon.
+2. Download and install Disk Drill.

 Method 2: Try to Unhide Files on Your External Drive